-Dr. Trevor Foulk is an Assistant Professor of Management & Organization at the Robert H. Smith School of Business at the University of Maryland.
-He received his Ph.D. in Organizational Behavior from the Warrington College of Business at the University of Florida, and his Bachelors of Business Administration from the University of Massachusetts.
+Dr. Trevor Foulk is an Associate Professor of Management & Organization at the Robert H. Smith School of Business at the University of Maryland.
+He received his Ph.D. in Organizational Behavior from the Warrington College of Business at the University of Florida, and his Bachelor of Business Administration from the University of Massachusetts.

 Foulk, T.A., Lanaj, K., Tu, M., Erez, A., & Archambeau, L. (in press).
 Heavy is the head that wears the crown: An ator-centric approach to psychological power, abusive behavior, and perceived incivility.
 Academy of Management Journal.